ga-dc/outcomes/roadmap/week04/readme.md

 LinkedIn is an incredibly valuable tool that can completely shift your networking strategies

-Find your career crushes and ask them to coffee.
-- Hi Name!
-I'm a current ABC student at GA and I'm looking to learn more about the tech field in DC.
-I was really impressed by your career path and would love to pick your brain.
-Would you be open to coffee (my treat) or quick phone call in the next couple of weeks?

-Whenever you are interested in an organization, search to see if you have any 1st, 2nd, or 3rd degree connections to that organization, and then ask for a connection
-- Hi NAME!
-I hope everything is going well with you!
-As you may know, I've just started GA's XYZ immersive course, and I'm loving it so far!
-I'll soon be job searching and am looking to learn more about the tech field in DC.
-I saw that you are connected to ABC and I'm very interested in that organization, would you be willing to connect us?
-I've written an email below that you can copy and paste:

 ### Updating your LinkedIn
 First of all, turn off notifications when you are making lots of edits (Click your headshot > Settings + Privacy > Privacy tab > "Sharing Profile Edits" half way down the page)